Adaptive Weighted Multi-View Clustering: Weighted multi-view NMF

 Here, $p \ge 1$ is the exponential parameter and it controls the sparsity of $\alpha_s$.
+We provide a discussion about $p$ in Section~\ref{alpha_est}.
 The vector $\bm\alpha = (\alpha_1,...,\alpha_{n_v})^\top$ represents the relative weight among different views and the agreement between $\mathbf{V}^{(s)}$ and $\mathbf{V}^*$.
-It reflects each view's contribution for reaching the consensus matrix $\mathbf{V}^*$. ${w}^{(s)}_i$ is the weight for view $s$ and $i$th observation.
+It reflects each view's contribution for reaching the consensus matrix $\mathbf{V}^*$. $\bm{w}^{(s)} = (w^{(s)}_1,\dots,w^{(s)}_N)^\top$, where $w^{(s)}_i$ is the reconstruction weight of data point $i$ in view $s$.
 Its functionality is different from the view-specific weights, where $\alpha_s$ provides an overall measure to quantify the contribution from view $s$ towards a consensus matrix.
-Intuitively, a smaller value of ${w}^{(s)}_i$ implies that the $s$-th view fails to provide a good approximation to observation $i$.
-The introduction of ${w}^{(s)}_i$ provides the flexibility to allow one view to compensate for the shortcoming in another, and potentially prevents the spurious results from outliers or highly divergent views.
-More specifically, by constraining $\sum_{s=1}^{n_v}w_i^{(s)} = 1$ and $\sum_{s=1}^{n_v}\alpha_s = 1$, it ensures the feasibility to automatically update the weights as demonstrated in Section~\ref{opt}.
+Intuitively, a relatively smaller value of ${w}^{(s)}_i$ implies that the low-dimensional representation $\mb v_i^{(s)}$ fails to reconstruct observation $\mb x_i^{(s)}$, compared to other views.
+The introduction of ${w}^{(s)}_i$ provides the flexibility to allow one view to compensate for the shortcoming in another, and potentially prevents the spurious results from noisy or highly divergent views.
+Therefore, by constraining $\sum_{s=1}^{n_v}w_i^{(s)} = 1$ and $\sum_{s=1}^{n_v}\alpha_s = 1$, we show the feasibility to automatically update the weights as demonstrated in Section~\ref{opt}.

 WM-NMF framework extends and improves the existing literature with several benefits.
 First, it automatically computes the weight vectors without relying on any prior knowledge.
 Second, it calculates the consensus matrix by weighting different coefficient matrices, which efficiently extracts different qualities of information from each view.
 Third, it can alleviate the negative effects of unimportant views and enlarge the positive effects of important views by assigning small and large weights on different views and observations, respectively.
 Lastly, additional regularization can be easily incorporated based on our WM-NMF framework.
 For example, a manifold regularization can be used to further improve the clustering results~\citep{cai2010graph}.